PhD in Public Policy with a Concentration in Educational Leadership and Policy

 The Graduate Record Exam (GRE) is required.
 See below for details.

-Spring 2020 (exact date TBD).
-Cohorts are admitted every two years.
-The next cohort will begin Fall 2020 with the admission cycle in spring 2020 (exact date to be determined).
-The application and all supporting materials must meet the deadline including GRE test results.
+Cohorts are admitted every three years.
+The next cohort will begin Fall 2021.
+The application and all supporting materials must meet the April 1st deadline including GRE test results.

 Applicants are required to provide the following materials: